BLKDG/components-theme/readme.md

 ### 1. The Includes Folder

-The includes folder contains most of our system code & (as we like to refer to them) models.
+The includes folder contains most of our system, ajax, models, etc. code.
 Outside of what is already set up (enqueue scripts, theme cleanup & support), we can also add our Classes & Methods (functions) to handle more custom/complicated calls to the database.
 Be sure to add any file you create in the includes folder to the functions.php file.

 ### 2. Template Files